MuttData/muttlib/CONTRIBUTING.md

 poetry run pytest
 ```

-Note that some tests may depend on external dependencies not installed with `[dev]` if you want to run the full set of tests use `[all]` instead, running this:
+Note that some tests may depend on external dependencies not installed with `--with dev` if you want to run the full set of tests use `[all]` instead, running this:

 ```bash
 poetry install -E all